OR13/endor/README.md

 }
 ```

-You can experiment with using other issuer's by changing the mnemonic and/or path values.
+You can experiment with using other issuer identifiers by changing the mnemonic and/or path values.

-Once you have the single file in a branch under your pull request, open a PR against this repository.
+Once you have the `/docs/inbox/claim.json` file in a branch, open a pull request against this repository.

+You should have only this file in the change set.

 A reviewer (@OR13b) will have to approve and run CI to validate your claim.